Unity-Technologies/com.unity.multiplayer.docs/docs/learn/rpcnetvarexamples.md

 https://github.com/Unity-Technologies/com.unity.multiplayer.samples.coop/blob/main/Assets/Scripts/Gameplay/Input/ClientInputSender.cs
 ```

-We want the full history of inputs sent, not just the latest value.
+Boss Room wants the full history of inputs sent, not just the latest value.
 There is no need for `NetworkVariable`s, you just want to blast your inputs to the server.
-Since Boss Room is not a twitch shooter, we send inputs as reliable `RPC`s without worrying about the additional latency an input loss would add.
+Since Boss Room isn't a twitch shooter, it sends inputs as reliable `RPC`s without worrying about the latency an input loss would add.

 ## Sending action inputs RPCs

 The following `RecvPerformHitReactionClient` call sends actions from server to client:

 ```csharp reference
 https://github.com/Unity-Technologies/com.unity.multiplayer.samples.coop/blob/main/Assets/BossRoom/Scripts/Shared/Game/Entity/NetworkCharacterState.cs#L263-L267
 ```

 For example, the Boss Room project "ouch" action `RPC` mentioned for `NetworkCharacterState` is interesting for optimization purposes.
-You would normally want to have only one `RPC` for an action and let the client decide who should play the associated animation.
-Due to "ouch" being a long running action over multiple frames, you do not know yet when sending the initial `RPC` which characters will be affected by that action.
+You would normally want to have only one `RPC` per an action and let the client decide who should play the associated animation.
+Because the "ouch" action is a long running action over multiple frames, you don't know which characters it will affect when sending the initial `RPC`.
 You want this to be dynamic as the boss is hitting targets.
-As a result, multiple `RPC`s will be sent for each hit character.
+As a result, Boss Room sends multiple `RPC`s for each hit character.

 ## Arrow's GameObject vs Fireball's VFX

-The archer's arrows uses a standalone `GameObject` that is replicated over time.
-Since this object's movements are slow, we made the choice to use state (via the NetworkTransform) to replicate this ability's status, in case a client connected while the arrow was flying.
+The archer's arrows use a standalone `GameObject` that's replicated over time.
+Since this object's movements are slow, the Boss Room development team decided to use state (via the `NetworkTransform`) to replicate the ability's status (in case a client connected while the arrow was flying).

 ```csharp reference
 https://github.com/Unity-Technologies/com.unity.multiplayer.samples.coop/blob/main/Assets/Scripts/Gameplay/GameplayObjects/ServerProjectileLogic.cs
 ```

-We could have used an `RPC` instead, for example the Mage's projectile attack.
-Since it is expected for that projectile to be quick, we are not affected by the few milliseconds where a newly connected client could miss the projectile and we save on bandwidth having to manage a replicated object.
-Instead a single RPC is sent to trigger the FX client side.
+Boss Room might have used an `RPC` instead (for the Mage's projectile attack).
+Since the Mage's projectile fires quickly, the player experience isn't affected by the few milliseconds where a newly connected client might miss the projectile.
+In fact, it helps Boss Room save on bandwidth when managing a replicated object.
+Instead, Boss Room sends a single RPC to trigger the FX client side.

 ```csharp reference
 https://github.com/Unity-Technologies/com.unity.multiplayer.samples.coop/blob/main/Assets/Scripts/Gameplay/Action/FXProjectileTargetedAction.cs